 Soreness is typically a part of athletics, but pain that causes a limp, limited range of motion, awakening at night and inability to engage in physical activity is worrisome.
 Swelling after injury is also concerning.

 Children's bones are particularly susceptible to injury because of growth plates (physes) and secondary growth plates (apophyses) in growing bone.
 Injury to children's growth plates may lead to growth arrest or growth deformity.
 Early recognition and treatment of these injuries is very important.

 There is one injury that can result from collision or impact: The pediatric brain may be more susceptible to concussion, and the concussion course may be prolonged in young athletes.
 Concussions or suspected concussions should always be evaluated by a physician who is skilled in concussion evaluation and treatment.

 Identifying the Issues

 How do we check your child for the presence of an orthopedic injury?
 Often, its a specialists expertise paired with advanced imaging technology.

-Radiographs (like X-rays) are typically used in the evaluation of most musculoskeletal injuries, says Dr. Backus.
+Radiographs (like X-rays) are typically used in the evaluation of most musculoskeletal injuries.
 But there is no substitution for keen clinical diagnosis skills, including pertinent history and clinical examination.
-If further imaging is needed, Florida Hospital and FRI have many locations where CTs and MRIs can be obtained.
+If further imaging is needed, AdventHealth has many locations and partners where CTs and MRIs can be obtained.

 In an effort to make your child as comfortable as possible, many imaging facilities have video goggles which allow young children to watch a movie during their procedure.
 These goggles have decreased the need for anesthesia in young children during routine MRIs.